Livenodes (LNO) Tops One Day Volume of $54.00

-Livenodes (LNO) traded flat against the US dollar during the 1-day period ending at 15:00 PM Eastern on April 11th.
-In the last week, Livenodes has traded flat against the US dollar.
-Livenodes has a total market cap of $9,050.58 and approximately $54.00 worth of Livenodes was traded on exchanges in the last day.
-One Livenodes coin can currently be bought for approximately $0.0065 or 0.00000070 BTC on major exchanges.
+Livenodes (LNO) traded flat against the dollar during the 24-hour period ending at 11:00 AM Eastern on April 14th.
+One Livenodes coin can currently be bought for $0.0065 or 0.00000070 BTC on major exchanges.
+During the last seven days, Livenodes has traded flat against the dollar.
+Livenodes has a total market capitalization of $9,050.58 and approximately $54.00 worth of Livenodes was traded on exchanges in the last day.

 - MalwareChain (MALW) traded flat against the dollar and now trades at $0.12 or 0.00000309 BTC.